minetoblend/vue3-pixi-components/README.md

 ## Props

 Most props will work just as the properties on the corresponding PixiJS objects.
 However, props that accept a `Point` are handeled a bit different.
-They can also be used with X/Y suffix (except for the `position` prop, which just uses the `x`/`y` props instad).
+They can also be used with X/Y suffix (except for the `position` prop, which just uses the `x`/`y` props instead).
 ```html
 <container :scale-x="10" :skew-y="0.5" />
 ```